docker-archive/classicswarm/docs/scheduler/strategy.md

 * `random`

-The `spread` and `binpack` strategies compute rank according to a node's available CPU, its RAM, and the number of containers it is running.
+The `spread` and `binpack` strategies compute rank according to a node's available CPU, its RAM, and the number of containers it has.
 The `random` strategy uses no computation.
 It selects a node at random and is primarily intended for debugging.